afancyfridgemagnet/chatweave/README.md

 # chatweave
-Connect to multiple Twitch.tv chats at the same time and consume them as a singular streamlined feed.
+Connect to multiple Twitch.tv chats at the same time and consume them as a singular streamlined message feed.

+Great for streamers who play together while interacting with each other's communities!
+Also extremely useful for streamers who want a clean and light-weight chat experience, as the default Twitch chat experience can be very bloated and spammy.

+# Usage

+Authorization will be needed through your Twitch.tv account to send and receive messages.
+By default it will automatically join your Twitch Account's chat channel, but you may /join and /leave channels at your discretion.

+Configuration changes will update the page's URL, which can then be bookmarked for future use, or shared with other people.

 ## Potential Future Features
 - [ ] Support highlighted messages / message effects?